meteor/meteor/packages/livedata/DDP.md

 > MongoDB relies on key order.
 When using EJSON with MongoDB, the
 > implementation of EJSON must preserve key order.

+## Appendix 2: randomSeed backward/forward compatibility

+randomSeed was added into DDP, but it does not break backward or forward compatibility.

+If the client stub and the server produce documents that are different in any way, Meteor will reconcile this difference.
+This may cause 'flicker' in the UI as the values change on the client to reflect what happened on the server, but the final result will be correct: the server and the client will agree.

+Consistent id generation / randomSeed does not alter the syncing process, and thus will (at worst) be the same:

+* If neither the server nor the client support randomSeed, we will get the classical/flicker behavior.

+* If the client supports randomSeed, but the server does not, the server will ignore randomSeed, as it ignores any unknown properties in a DDP method call.
+Different ids will be generated, but this will be fixed by syncing.

+* If the server supports randomSeed, but the client does not, the server will generate unseeded random values (providing a randomSeed is optional); different ids will be generated; and again this will be fixed by syncing.

+* If both client and server support randomSeed, but different ids are generated, either because the generation procedure is buggy, or the stub behaves differently to the server, then syncing will fix this.

+* If both client and server support randomSeed, in the normal case the ids generated will be the same, and syncing will be a no-op.